albertovasquez/hash-connect-sdk/BUG_FIXES_v3.1.0.md

 ## Summary

-Five critical bugs were identified and fixed in v3.1.0:
+Six critical bugs were identified and fixed in v3.1.0:

 1. **`isInitialized` stuck at false after disconnect** - HIGH severity
 2. **Token refresh API format mismatch** - HIGH severity
-3. **Stale closure in token refresh callback** - MEDIUM severity
+3. **Stale closure in token refresh callback** - MEDIUM severity (REPLACED by Bug #6)
 4. **Missing callback on session restore** - MEDIUM severity
 5. **Missing callback on cross-tab sync** - MEDIUM severity
+6. **Side effect in setState updater** - HIGH severity (React Concurrent Mode issue)

+**Note**: Bug #3 was initially "fixed" with a stale closure solution, but was replaced by Bug #6 which identified the proper React-compliant solution.

 ---